orthopteroid/Skipjack/README.md

 status51 err000 X:\proj\Skipjack\SkipjackSX126x.cpp:490
 ```

-Once things ar going the display on the board shows some of the radio settings currently configured as well as results from a status stream coming from the interrupt service routine.
-The contents of this stream are a bit cryptic without reading the code but the contents basically say that preambles ad packets have been received.
+Once the initialization is complete and the ISR is hooked, the display on the board begins to show results from a status stream coming from the interrupt service routine.
+The contents of this stream are a bit cryptic without reading the code but the contents basically say that preambles and packets have been received.
 In the case below it detected a Preamble, a Valid header and Received a packet of length 0x27, twice (Meshtestic does perform multiple TX on packets so this is normal):

 ![image](https://github.com/user-attachments/assets/7181cad3-b240-4d4e-827e-3673c4d531e5)

-At the same time the interrupt service routine is sending packet contents to the serial port as those packets arrive.
+At the same time the interrupt service routine is sending arriving packets that end up on the serial port via another stream.
 Each packet starts with a * and ends with a newline.

 ```
 *FFFFFFFF44B3F693ADDEF3C8610800FC3716DA715E27212365A18A157A865DFD1F71A405A76904